-Example: positive for two or more organisms.
-(Vanco resistant Staph ureus came in as a VRSA because it pulled the resistance from the Enterococcus event/case.
+Example: Patient tested positive for two or more organisms.
+(Vancomycin resistant Staphylococcus aureus came in as a VRSA because it pulled the resistance from the Enterococcus event/case.
 The resistance was reported from the wrong organism.
-We have recently seen this with a case of two reportables ().
-The two events were sent together and a CRE was created despite the fact that the have any resistance at all.
+We have recently seen this with a case of two reportables (Strepococcus pneumoniae and Klebsiella pneumoniae).
+The two events were sent together and a CRE was created despite the fact that the Klebsiella pneumoniae did not have any resistance at all.
 (Baystate).
 Additional cases are created that should not be created.
 Time spent calling lab for additional information.

 Missing organism